 - Does product pricing make sense with how your prospective Buyers prefer to buy/pay?

-- Is Marketing working closely with the Product and Sales teams to help identify unique buyer insights, product insights, or competitive threats?
+- Is Marketing working closely with the Product and Sales teams to help identify unique Buyer insights, product insights, or competitive threats?
+Is Marketing tweaking the plan based on changing Buyer behavior or new insights?

 - Do Marketing objectives and strategies align with Product and the larger Corporate strategy?

-The only way to truly validate these first 2 phases of the go-to-market plan is to spend time in the marketplace, listen to prospective customers and market experts, and learn first-hand what might work and what won’t.
-Avoid the poison of “talking to yourselves” when striving to validate market fit.
+The only way to truly understand and validate these first 2 phases of the go-to-market plan is to spend time in the marketplace, listen to prospective customers and market experts, and learn first-hand what makes sense and what doesn’t.
+Avoid the poison of “talking to yourselves” when striving to validate the right markets, value propositions and buyer segments to target.

 - Have all potential sales channels been considered?
 Direct/indirect.
 Inside/outside.
 Online/self-serve.
 Channel partners and distributors?

 - Is the right sales architecture in place to manage the team and revenue forecasts?
-(Buyer processes, funnels, CRM, forecasting tools, revenue recognition, etc.)
+(Lead generation, Buyer processes, funnels, CRM, forecasting tools, revenue recognition, etc.)

 - Does sales management understand the Corporate, Product and Marketing strategies, and able to create aligned sales objectives and strategies?

 Avoid or resist complexification, and keep the go-to-market plan simple.
 Break it down into these 3 components, execute with discipline, and keep the entire team informed of successes, setbacks and adjustments.
-Your ambitious startup or innovative new product launch will depend on it.
+Whether at an ambitious early-stage startup or a Fortune 100 firm, your fledgling company or innovative new product launch will depend on it.